hikuram/microsimflow/README.md

 * **Diverse Background Phases**: Single phase, Gyroid (co-continuous), Lamellar, Cylinder, BCC, Sea-Island structures.
 * **Adaptive Filler Placement**: Rigid spheres, flakes, rigid cylinders, and topology-adaptive flexible fibers/agglomerates.
 * **Dual Solver Integration**:
-  * `chfem`: High-efficiency homogenization solver with GPU support.
+  * `chfem`: High-efficiency homogenization solver with GPU support. *(Note: This environment compiles a custom fork to enable the specific build options required for models with 5 or more properties).*
   * `PuMA`: Multipurpose solver for the Laplace equation.
 * **Robust Experiment Management**: Automated sequential directory creation (`result_expX_01/`, `02/`...) prevents data overwriting, while all metrics are safely appended to a central `.csv` log.
 * **Cloud & Local Ready**: Includes a `Dockerfile` for local GPU workstations and a Jupyter Notebook for instant execution on Google Colab (T4 GPU).